Back to All Events

 Lhamen is a nonprofit organization dedicated to making authentic dharma, healing, and knowledge accessible.
 We operate with limited resources and a small team of staff and volunteers

-Program fees cover the cost of resources and associated expenses.
-By contributing program fees, participants directly support the continuity and quality of our programming, ensuring we can continue to serve the community now and into the future.
+Program sliding scale fees cover the cost of resources and associated expenses.
+By contributing, participants directly support the continuity and quality of our programming, ensuring we can continue to serve the community now and into the future.
 The dharma is always a gift to yourself and others.